garrett928/TernTV2/README.md

 # TernTV2.0
-All the latest intern news and updates brought to you on an underpowered and over priced raspberry pi
+All the latest intern news and updates brought to you on an underpowered and over priced raspberry pi.

 Note: The following instructions were written for Fedora 36 with Kernal 5.18.5.
 This should work fine on other linux distros and windows as well.
+Notes are included where the instrucions differ from the raspberry pi.

 # Dependencies
 - Python 3.10